-Most road bikes have 700c wheels which have a diameter of 622mm, while mountain bike wheels come in three sizes: 26, 27.5 and 29 inches.
+Most road bikes have 700c wheels, which have a diameter of 622mm, while mountain bike wheels come in 3 sizes: 26, 27.5 and 29 inches.
 Make sure the tyres you choose are suitable for the rim size and for the style of riding you plan on doing.
-Road bikes use skinny tyres for maximum speed, commuter bikes need a little extra width in the tyres for improved handling, and mountain bike tyres are thicker for maximum grip.
+Road bikes use skinny tyres for maximum speed, commuter bikes need a little extra width in the tyres for improved handling and mountain bike tyres are thicker for maximum grip.

 You'll need to choose between flat and clip-in pedals.
 Clip-in pedals offer improved pedalling performance and help you feel secure on your bike, but many new riders don't like the sensation of being attached to the bike if they're ever in danger of crashing.

-A comfortable seat is crucial for an enjoyable cycling experience, so take the bike for a test ride to make sure you'll be happy in the saddle for long periods of time.
+A comfortable seat is crucial for an enjoyable cycling experience, so take the bike for a test ride to make sure you'll be happy in the saddle for long periods.
 If you're not satisfied, you can choose from a range of replacement options.

 Bicycle frames can be made of a few different materials.
 Traditional steel is sturdy but heavy.
 Aluminium is a popular choice because it's lighter than steel but affordable.
 Lightweight carbon fibre is used in high-end road and mountain bikes but is more expensive.